Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: General comparison of the theories

-\begin{enumerate} \item All approaches agree with the BH limit at the SWL, where the formation length is smallest. \item The Migdal theory overshoots the BH approach in the $45$-$125$~GeV range with a maximum deviation of $2.6$~\% at $72$~GeV.
-It was already pointed out in Ref.~\cite{Anthony:1997}.
-This is most probably due to the numerous approximations in the theory even though it is almost impossible to pinpoint the reason for the discrepancy in that particular energy range. \item The Migdal approach exceeds the BK theory (main+correction term) by $5$~\% in the photon energy range $15$--$45$~GeV, suggesting the possibility of an experimental check to discriminate between the two theories. \item The correction term in the BK approach reaches a maximum of $8$~\% of the total probability at $31$~GeV where a discontinuity in the derivative of the spectrum is apparent.
+\begin{enumerate} \item All approaches agree with the BH limit at the SWL, where the formation length is smallest. \item The Migdal theory overshoots the BH approach in the $45$-$125$-GeV range with a maximum deviation of $2.6$~\% at $72$~GeV.
+This was already pointed out at lower energies in Ref.~\cite{Anthony:1997}.
+The most probable origin are the numerous approximations in the theory even though it is almost impossible to pinpoint the reason for the discrepancy in that particular energy range. \item The Migdal approach exceeds the BK theory (main+correction term) by $5$~\% in the photon energy range $15$--$45$~GeV, suggesting the possibility of an experimental check to discriminate between the two theories. \item The correction term in the BK approach reaches a maximum of $8$~\% of the total probability at $31$~GeV where a discontinuity in the derivative of the spectrum is apparent.
 A less apparent discontinuity (of the opposite sign) is also present at the same energy in the main term, so that the total spectrum appears smooth at the $1$~\% level. \item Remarkably, for photon energies larger than $1$~GeV the BK and BD approaches, based on quite different approaches, agree to within $4$~\%. \end{enumerate}

-As an example which illustrates the influence of the polarization effect on the predicted theoretical photon spectrum, we report in Fig.~\ref{fig:comp_th_Au} the calculated spectra for a $25$~GeV electron beam impinging on a $3$~\%~$X_{0}$ aluminum target (one of the cases covered by the SLAC E-146 data) showing separately the Migdal and BH spectra and the main term, the correction term, and their sum for the BK approach, including and excluding the polarization effect.
-The above mentioned condition for a formation length (reduced by the LPM and polarization effect) smaller than the target thickness is satisfied for photon energies larger than $\approx 0.3$~MeV.
-One notes that the polarization effects are indeed most important in the $k\lesssim 5$~MeV region.
+As an example which illustrates the influence of the polarization effect on the predicted theoretical photon spectrum, we report in Fig.~\ref{fig:comp_th_Au} the calculated spectra for a $25$-GeV electron beam impinging on a $3$~\%~$X_{0}$ aluminum target (one of the cases covered by the SLAC E-146 data) showing separately the Migdal and BH spectra and the main term, the correction term, and their sum for the BK approach, including and excluding the polarization effect.
+The above-mentioned condition for a formation length (reduced by the LPM and polarization effect) smaller than the target thickness is satisfied for photon energies larger than $\approx 0.3$~MeV.
+One notes that the polarization effects are indeed most important in the $k\lesssim 5$-MeV region.